-Before Covid, movie theaters were just beginning to offer reclining comfy assigned seating.
+Before Covid, movie theaters were just beginning to offer reclining comfy assigned seating to see films like The King’s Man.
 I recall paying a premium for these select theaters and thinking what a nice improvement, except for some individuals going a bit too far by bringing comforters into the theater.

 These days such seating is a ubiquitous pleasure indeed.
 No more showing up thirty minutes early to grab center seats in the middle orchestra only to suffer commercials leading up to fifteen minutes of previews at showtime.

 Looking back, I almost miss the lines around the block and one-frame flashes of soft drinks and hot dogs that supposedly triggered subconscious urges for junk food.
 Most theater seats did not decline, and arriving late meant a stiff neck in the front row or no seat at all.

 I do, however, miss the old drive-in with the parking lot humps and metal speaker hanging on my window.
 Years before, the old man and mom used to pile us into the station wagon with pillows and blankets, pajamas, chips, and sandwiches for what was an exciting Saturday night with the family.

 If you haven’t attended a movie in a while, treat yourself and take advantage of today’s comfort accouterments to enjoy the latest film that fits your fancy.
 Hotdogs have evolved into flatbread pizza, but overall the food tastes about the same but costs a bit more.

 This King’s Man prequel features the marvelous Ralph Fiennes as Orlando Oxford, who you’ve seen in films like Schindler’s List, The English Patient, the Harry Potter series, and in at least three 007 films.
 The cast includes Harris Dickinson (Conrad Oxford), Gemma Arterton (Polly), Djimon Hounsou (Shola), and Matthew Goode (Morton).